WeeKitFox/WeeKitFox/README.md

 # 💫 About Me:
-🔭 I’m working on a website<br>🌱 I’m currently learning front-end<br>💬 I'm available to chat on discord : rixifox#6539<br>🦊 Fox is the best animal on earth.
+🔭 I’m working on an innovative project<br>🌱 I’m currently learning front-end<br>💬 I'm available to chat on discord : rixifox<br>🦊 Fox remain the best animal to ever exist.

 ## 🌐 Socials: